 4. Largest buck shot on a hunting preserve

-This buck was shot at Apple Creek Ranch in Wisconsin, but it’s hard telling how much this buck cost.
-According to their website, a buck that ranges from 301-330″ costs a whopping $17,500.
-This buck scored 610″ at was considered to be the largest deer ever shot at the time of the hunt in 2012.
+This buck was shot at Apple Creek Ranch in Wisconsin, but it's hard telling how much this buck cost.
+According to their website, a buck that ranges from 301-330 inches costs a whopping $17,500.
+This buck scored 610 inches and was considered to be the largest deer ever shot at the time of the hunt in 2012.

 5. Max the buck

-This gnarly buck was raised in Ohio and is one massive gentleman.
+This gnarly Ohio buck and is one massive gentleman.